krisztianb/typedoc-umlclass/README.md

 -   `--umlClassDiagramFormat <png|svg>`<br>
     Specifies the image format to use.
     Default is `png`.

+### HTML output

 -   `--umlClassDiagramSectionTitle <string>`<br>
-    Use this option to specify the title of the section which includes the class diagram.
+    Use this option to specify the title of the section on the TypeDoc page which includes the class diagram.
     Default is `Hierarchy-Diagram`.
 -   `--umlClassDiagramPosition <above|below>`<br>
-    Use this option to specify if the class diagram should be inserted `above` or `below` the hierarchy section.
+    Use this option to specify if the class diagram should be inserted `above` or `below` the default hierarchy section on the TypeDoc page.
     Default is `above`.

+### Class diagram formating

 -   `--umlClassDiagramHideEmptyMembers <true|false>`<br>
     If this option is set to true properties and methods are hidden if they are empty.
     Default is `true`.